microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/Get-MgEducationClassMemberByRef.md

 # Get-MgEducationClassMemberByRef

 ## SYNOPSIS
-Retrieves the educationUser members of an educationClass.
+All users in the class.
+Nullable.

 ## SYNTAX